 CHAPTER 1 – METHODS AND MATERIALS

-The chapter on the design of structures has been modified to reflect changes in the National Building Code of Canada.
-The changes in the NBCC 2005 have had a major impact on the design examples in this chapter, including the introduction of principal and companion load factors, and the major changes in seismic design.
+The chapter on the design of structures has been modified to reflect changes in the National Building Code of Canada (2015), particularly the seismic design requirements which have significantly changed the design examples in the 'earthquake design and analysis' section of this chapter.

 CHAPTER 3 - DESIGN OF ELEMENTS